GenesisEducationKyiv/front-end-school-3-0-bogusheva-olena/README.md

 ### 4. Delete a Track

 -   ✅ Delete single track via modal.
--   ✅ Immediate removal from UI and backend.

 ### 5. List View with Pagination, Sorting, and Filtering